studioemma/vagrant-mage2/README.md

 You can view the memcached stats and issue some commands to it via phpmemacheadmin.
-The phpmemcachedadmin listens for a wildcard domain `phpmemcacheadmin.*.dev`.
-When we are using `magento2` we can for example add `phpmemcacheadmin.magento2.dev` to our hosts file.
+The phpmemcachedadmin listens for a wildcard domain `phpmemcacheadmin.*.test`.
+When we are using `magento2` we can for example add `phpmemcacheadmin.magento2.test` to our hosts file.

 ~~~
-192.168.254.253 phpmemcacheadmin.magento2.dev
+192.168.254.253 phpmemcacheadmin.magento2.test
 ~~~

 Redis